darkrelics/eidolon-engine/documentation/incremental-story.md

 - Target: ops-segment-poller Lambda
 - State: DISABLED by default
 - **Enable/Disable Authority**:
-  - api-story-start and api-segment-rest can enable the rule
+  - api-story-start can enable the rule
   - ONLY ops-segment-poller can disable the rule (when parameter="stop" and no active segments)
 - Race condition window: <100ms between final check and disable (acceptable)